How to clean your outdoor gear, according to experts | CNN Underscored

 If the care label allows, tumble dry according to the manufacturer’s recommendations on a low setting until the down separates within the baffles of the piece of gear.
 You can also tease apart any clumps of down before drying, or during and after drying, to help restore the loft of the down fill and help the jacket dry more efficiently.
 Down jackets may take multiple drying cycles to reach full loft and completely dry out the down filling.

-It’s important to use an agitator, like a few clean tennis balls or wool dryer balls, during the tumble dry cycle.
+It’s important to use an agitator, such as a few clean tennis balls or wool dryer balls, during the tumble dry cycle.
 This will help re-fluff the down filling to its original loft.

 How to keep sleeping bags and quilts clean